-In 2009, under the auspices of the former Chief Justice, a pilot scheme for Judicial Assistants for Appellate Judges was launched.
-The objectives of the Judicial Assistants Scheme are:
+In 2009, under the auspices of Chief Justice Li, a pilot scheme for the appointment of Judicial Assistants for Appellate Judges was launched.
+The scheme has matured over the years and is now well established.

 JDAs are generally employed on a contract basis for a period of about a year from the beginning of September each year to the end of August in the following year.
 Occasionally, short extensions are arranged for some JDAs to assist with the handover process to the next group of JDAs.

 Applicants should possess a Law Degree with Second Class Honours in the upper division or above, or the equivalent, and a Postgraduate Certificate in Laws (“PCLL”).
-Applicants who will have obtained a PCLL by the summer of the year of application may also applyNote.
-They should also be about to embark on pupillage or traineeship, or be in the course of or have completed the same, but generally should not have more than two years' post-qualification experience.
+Applicants who will have obtained a PCLL by the summer of the year of application may also apply: if selected, they will be appointed subject to their production of documentary proof of obtaining the PCLL.
+Applicants should also be about to embark on pupillage or traineeship, or be in the course of or have completed the same, but generally should not have more than two years' post-qualification experience.
 Proficiency in Chinese would be a clear asset.
 Applicants must be permanent residents of the Hong Kong Special Administrative Region.